istoica/ray/doc/source/signals.rst

 =========================

 This experimental API allows tasks and actors to generate signals which can be received by other tasks and actors.
-In addition, a task failure or actor method failures generate error signals.
+In addition, task failures and actor method failures generate error signals.
 The error signals enable applications to detect failures and potentially recover from failures.

 .. autofunction:: ray.experimental.signal.send

-Here is a simple example of a task sending a signal.
+Here is a simple example of a task sending a user-defined signal.

 .. code-block:: python